goodfire-ai/r1-interpretability/README.md

 parameter DeepSeek R1.
-These are the **first public interpreter models** trained on a true reasoning model, and on **any model of this scale.** Because R1 is a very large model and therefore difficult to run for most independent researchers, we're also uploading SQL databases containing the max activating examples for each feature.
+These are the **first public interpreter models** trained on a true reasoning model, and on **any model of this scale.** Because R1 is a very large model and therefore difficult to run for most independent researchers, we're also uploading SQL databases containing hundreds of millions of tokens of activating examples for each SAE.

 We're excited to see how the wider research community will use these tools to develop new techniques for understanding and aligning powerful AI systems.
 As